mmiche/predictMe/README.md

 x100b <- binBinary(x=glmDf, measColumn = 1, binWidth = 20)
 ```

-Another difference between the binary and the continuous outcome is how
-to compare the algorithm’s predictions with the measured outcome.
-Having
-a continuous outcome, the algorithm predicts the outcome also on a
+Another difference between the binary and the continuous outcome is how to compare the algorithm's predictions with the measured outcome.
+Having a continuous outcome, the algorithm predicts the outcome also on a continuous scale.
-continuous scale.
 This is not true of a binary outcome.
-The measured
-outcome is binary, whereas the predicted outcome is usually continuous
-(predicted probabilities that range between 0 and 1).
-Therefore, with
-the binary outcome, first the predicted probabilities are categorized
-into equal bins, after which the mean number of measured outcome events
-is computed for each bin.
-This is the basis for comparing the observed
-frequency of the outcome with the respective bin.
-Let’s look at the data
-to clarify what this means:
+The measured outcome is binary, whereas the predicted outcome is usually continuous (predicted probabilities that range between 0 and 1).
+Therefore, with the binary outcome, first the predicted probabilities are categorized into equal bins, after which the mean number of measured outcome events is computed for each bin.
+This is the basis for comparing the observed frequency of the outcome with the respective bin.
+Let's look at the data to clarify what this means:

 ```R
 # Use part of the output of function binBinary, in particular: Display